mt-caret/fox/README.md

-# Ox
+# Fox - Functional OCaml + XLA

-Ox is an OCaml library for automatic differentiation and numerical computing, based on Jax.
+Fox is an OCaml library for automatic differentiation and numerical computing, based on Jax.
 It provides a flexible and efficient framework for computing derivatives and performing numerical operations on tensors.